celalaygar/Spring-Boot-2-3/README.md

 ### spring-boot-experiments-

 #### 1 - spring-boot-HelloWorld
-how to run. look at application.properties. port number is there.
+how to run project.
+Look at application.properties where Port number is there.
 ```
 Links:
     http://localhost:3092/